More Than 30 Years as a Leader in Genetic Testing and Precision Medicine

 - ELAC2 prostate cancer gene.

-Myriad Developed the First Molecular Diagnostic Test for Breast Cancer
+Myriad Developed the First Genetic Test to Assess Risk of Hereditary Breast and Ovarian Cancer

-In 1996, Myriad introduced the first molecular diagnostic test for hereditary breast and ovarian cancer.
-This test, BRACAnalysis ®, became the standard of care for determining a person’s risk of developing these hereditary cancers and has been followed by several other innovative molecular diagnostic tests for breast, colon, lung, pancreatic, prostate, ovarian and uterine cancers, as well as melanoma.
-To date, Myriad’s hereditary cancer tests have benefited more than 1.3 million patients.
+In 1996, Myriad introduced the first genetic test to assess risk of hereditary breast and ovarian cancer.
+This test, BRACAnalysis ®, became the standard of care for determining a person’s risk of developing these hereditary cancers and has been followed by several other innovative genetic tests for breast, colon, pancreatic, prostate, ovarian and uterine cancers, as well as melanoma.
+To date, Myriad’s hereditary cancer tests have benefited millions upon millions of patients.

 Global Expansion and Increased Reach

 In 2012, Myriad expanded internationally with the opening of our laboratory in Munich, Germany.
 We currently have a presence in 128 countries: 16 in which we have direct subsidiaries and 112 countries in which we have 44 distributors on 6 continents.
 Our international corporate headquarters is located in Zurich, Switzerland, and we have sales operations in Paris, France; Madrid, Spain; Milan, Italy; Munich and Zurich.
-We believe that our predictive, prognostic and personalized medicine products and companion diagnostics will benefit patients worldwide by assisting healthcare professionals in guiding their healthcare decisions.
+We believe that our robust portfolio of diagnostic tests will benefit patients worldwide by assisting healthcare professionals in guiding their healthcare decisions.